-- 1) You testified that you expect to file your 2016 taxes with a tax filing status of single.
-You will claim no dependents on that tax return. - 2) You are seeking insurance for yourself. - 3) The application that was submitted on January 29, 2016 listed annual household income of \$26,000.00 in earned income from your employment.
-You testified that this amount was correct. - 4) You testified that due to your living expenses, including rent, transportation, utilities and taxes, your health insurance premiums are unaffordable.
-You testified these expenses should be used in determining your financial assistance. - 5) According to your NYSOH account, you live in Kings County, New York.
+- 1) You testified that you expect to file your 2017 taxes with a tax filing status of Head of Household (with qualifying individual).
+You will claim three dependents on that tax return. - 2) You are seeking insurance for yourself only. - 3) The application that was submitted on November 30, 2016 listed annual household income of \$66,760.01, consisting of salary you earn from your employment.
+You testified that this amount was correct. - 4) You testified that you are paid a bi-weekly salary of \$2,600.00 and that this is a steady amount. - 5) Your application states that you will be taking \$840.00 in deductions on your 2017 tax return for student loan interest. - 6) You testified that you have expenses of a mortgage, utilities, commuting, and food cost associated with maintaining a household for you, your mother and two younger brothers. - 7) You testified that you are seeking to be found eligible for a greater amount of APTC and for cost sharing reductions because the plans available to you through NYSOH are unaffordable without a greater subsidy. - 8) Your application states that you live in Putnam County, New York.